suzulabo/terraform-dev-server/README.md

 ## Next steps

 The VM uses Ubuntu 22.04 LTS by default.
-You can supply a bootstrap script (for example, to install VS Code Dev Server) by setting the `startup_script` variable in `terraform.tfvars`.
+A 2 GB swapfile and `vm.swappiness=10` are provisioned automatically on first boot.
+You can append your own bootstrap commands (for example, to install VS Code Dev Server) by setting the `startup_script` variable in `terraform.tfvars`—your script runs after the swap configuration.
 Keep ports locked down to your IP whenever you expose dev tooling.